pabenito/Java-Formal-Methods-OpenJML/README.md

 ## Brain storming

 - Example & counterexample
 - Verify a done practice and ecourage other to write the annotations of pre-practice

-## Preguntar:
-- Si se tienen que parecer a las transparencias de otros años
-- ¿Hay que nombrar todo lo principal?
-- ¿Hay que centrarse en algo especifico?
-- ¿Hay que hacer un ejemplo practico?